HomeSmartMesh/website-hugo/content/docs/networks/thread.md

 {{<icon_button text="threadgroup FAQ" href="https://www.threadgroup.org/support#faq" icon="new" >}}

 {{<faq>}}
+What is the difference between RCP/NCP Thread Stack ?
+<--->
+RCP stands for Radio Co-Processor and only includes the MAC Layer not the full Thread Core stack.
+More details : https://openthread.io/platforms#network-co-processor-ncp
+<===>
+What is the link between FTD/ETD Thread Devices ?
+<--->
+FTD = `Full Thread device` can be a Thread router or more, an ETD `End Thread Device` can be M:minial or S:Sleepy and in both cases does not route packets.
+More details https://openthread.io/guides/thread-primer/node-roles-and-types
+<===>
+What is the difference between using an RCP/NCP and running Thread as a stand alone device ?
+<--->
+The difference only lays on the partitioning of the application, in the RCP/NCP the application runs on the Host be it a raspberry pi or another uC, in the stand alone the whole thread stack and app run on the same device.
+We can think of the NCP as example like the CLI=`command line interface` Thread utility, but the protocol is not text mode rather binary.
+If the host is an uC itself, the question would be, why using two uC and if it is possible rather to merge them in just one, a corner case might need that like for example a double uC with WiFi and thread capabiltiy.
+<===>
 can I run openthread with Arduino ?
 <--->
 No, at least not at the moment and not within a native integration similar to the wifi and network in arduino.
 Despite being known to be an IDE, under the hoods, Arduino is also a framework.
 The current preferred and supported framework for openthread is Zephyr-OS.